Library Genesis: Hosting country

-Libgen is reported to be registered in both Russia and The Netherlands, making the appropriate jurisdiction for legal action unclear.
+LibGen is reported to be registered in both Russia and the Netherlands, making the appropriate jurisdiction for legal action unclear.

 Blocks

-Libgen is blocked by a number of ISPs in the United Kingdom, but such DNS-based blocks are claimed to do little to deter access.
+Some Libgen URLs are blocked by a number of ISPs in the United Kingdom, but such DNS-based blocks are claimed to do little to deter access.
 It is also blocked by ISPs in France, Germany, Greece, Italy, Belgium (which redirects to the Belgian Federal Police blockpage), and Russia (in November 2018).
+On March 23, 2024, the Dutch pirate site blocklist has been reported to now include Anna's Archive and Library Genesis, based on a request by BREIN, a local anti-piracy group.